 tentree is a Canadian company offering sustainably made Earth-First essentials for women, men, and kids.
 Making sure to retain maximum comfort while minimizing our footprint, their selection includes all the everyday essentials we could possibly need, including some of the best Canadian athleisure wear, and sustainable socks made out of recycled materials.

-tentree's Natural or organic fabrics & material
+tentree's fabrics & material

 Tentree’s socks are made of REPREVE Polyester, a trusted brand in recycled polyester.
 Made from 3 recycled plastic bottles, their socks also contain virgin polyester and elastane.